gk646/teilpunkt/README.md

 - Use of simple code style (_C + templates_)
 - Use of only few dynamic memory

 ### Compilation

+- Only compiles with recent GCC
 - Use of safe optimization level -O2
 - Use of symbol stripping (except relocation information to not hinder ASLR)
-- Use of maximum compiler warning flags
+- Use of many compiler warning flags